haikieu/swift-nio-ios-tvos/README.md

 + Build tvOS [success on XCode 10.1 MacOS 11.3 Higher Sierra & Mojave]

 # Something to try if you have time
-+ Migrate from POSIX networking to Network.framework (available since iOS 12)
++ Migrate from POSIX socket to Network.framework (available since iOS 12)